 The timing of updates varies from database to database depending on the availability/release of the information.

 All of the information on AGID is public information and can be reproduced for free with appropriate citation.
-Please cite data as follows: “Administration on Aging, agid.acl.gov.
+Please cite data as follows: “Administration for Community Living, agid.acl.gov.
 Data Source: …, accessed Month, Day, Year”.
 The data source may be cited using one of the seven databases that currently make-up the system.

 They don’t.
 The data are downloaded from the Census Bureau website and presented on AGID as a matter of convenience to the AGID user.
 There are some constructed variables within the information, yet these are limited to simple percentage variables constructed from the original counts.